Most of President Trump's tariffs are illegal, U.S. court rules

 An appeals court ruled that most of President Trump's tariffs are illegal — but held off on enforcing the decision until mid-October, given expectations that it will be appealed to the Supreme Court.

-The ruling from the U.S. Court of Appeals for the Federal Circuit in Washington, D.C., focused on the "reciprocal" tariffs Trump imposed back in April, as well as separate tariffs on China, Canada and Mexico that the administration put in place citing emergency powers granted under a 1970s-era law.
+The ruling from the U.S. Court of Appeals for the Federal Circuit, in Washington, D.C., focused on the "reciprocal" tariffs Trump imposed in April, as well as separate tariffs on China, Canada and Mexico that the administration put in place citing emergency powers granted under a 1970s-era law.

 The court's decision does not impact other tariffs, authorized under different authorities, such as taxes on imported steel and aluminum.

-The decision is nonetheless a blow for Trump's tariffs — which has become a defining economy policy of his term, setting in place the highest import taxes since the 1930s.
+The decision is nonetheless a blow for Trump's tariffs — which have become a defining economy policy of his current term, setting in place the highest import taxes since the 1930s.

 Trump acted under emergency powers

-The appeals court in Washington ruled that that president had overstepped his authority in invoking the International Emergency Economic Powers Act, or IEEPA, to impose most of his tariffs.
+The appeals court in Washington ruled that the president had overstepped his authority in invoking the International Emergency Economic Powers Act (IEEPA) to impose most of his tariffs.
 The act from the 1970s gives the president the power to respond to "unusual and extraordinary" threats at times of national emergencies.

 The divided appeals court, which split 7 to 4, said the IEEPA does not give Trump the power to impose such sweeping tariffs.